Answered By: Library Online Last Updated: Dec 06, 2017 Views: 39

 For scholarly and non-scholarly articles:

 A search using just the term "ethics" will retrieve a large number of results.
+Once you pick a topic for your research paper, you should use that to search for articles.
 To narrow down the search results, try a more specific search term or multiple search terms.
 Some examples could include:

 - "assisted suicide"